Bradshaw/spaceshipsin.space/sources/markdown/out/old-cv.md

 <div class="segment description">

 *Video game studio*
-Prototype for a video game adaptation of the Blacksad visual novels
+Prototype for a video&hairsp;game adaptation of the Blacksad visual novels
 Story, cutscene, investigation and dialogue systems and mechanics
 Story editing and asset integration tools
 Custom shader set for a watercolour effect